Basics for Attendees

 Why should you attend or play our party?

-Because you believe that music festivals should be about artists, not corporations… that you shouldn’t have to spend a bunch of money on a wristband or badge to have a great time… and that good people and tasty beverages make most things in life better.
+Because you believe that music parties should be about the music/artists, not corporations… that you shouldn’t have to buy a wristband or badge to have a great time… and that good people and tasty beverages make most things in life better.
 We’ve never tried to monetize our party (honest!) and have always focused solely on creating an experience you’ll enjoy, remember and revisit, year after year.
 We’d be humbled if you joined us.

 How do we curate our lineups?

 We’re always thinking about our next lineup.
 We play music in the office every day, go to lots of shows and maintain relationships with our artists and their reps.
 It’s a labor of love for us… and luck certainly plays a part, too.
 We have our dream list (hello, Radiohead) but tend to focus on deserving up-and-coming artists that we hope to help promote in our own small way.
 We don’t believe in filler — If they’re on the bill, they’re someone we genuinely can’t wait to see and share with you.